Vietnam.vn - Nền tảng quảng bá Việt Nam

 Associate Professor, Dr. Vu Hai Quan delivered the opening speech at the conference - Photo: THIEN THONG

-Associate Professor Dr. Vu Hai Quan - Director of Ho Chi Minh City National University - commented that the WB report not only assesses the current situation but also plays an important role in providing policy advice to the Government, educational institutions and businesses to ensure the consistency between training and the country's development needs, avoiding the situation of local surplus or shortage of human resources.
+Associate Professor Dr. Vu Hai Quan - Director of Ho Chi Minh City National University - commented that the WB report not only assesses the current situation but also plays an important role in providing policy advice to the Government, educational institutions and businesses to ensure the compatibility between training and the country's development needs, avoiding the situation of local surplus or shortage of human resources.

 "As soon as the WB proposed cooperation in research on human resource development in the field of semiconductor microchips, we urgently implemented the work," said Mr. Quan.